-Through more than 250 letters and 3,000 handwritten pages from his solitary-confinement cell at the ‘Supermax’ in Colorado, Richard McNair, now 54, provides the never-before-known details on how he pulled off his three escapes, his encounters with police, and what can be best described as a semi-paranoid life on the run.
+Through more than 250 letters and 3,000 handwritten pages from his solitary-confinement cell at the ‘Supermax’ in Colorado, USA, Richard McNair, now 60 [as of July 2019], provides the never-before-known details on how he pulled off three escapes, his encounters with police, and what can be best described as a semi-paranoid life on the run.

 His clever escape in 2006 was the first from a federal prison in 13 years and there hasn’t been one since.
 Is McNair the world’s greatest escape artist?
 The reader can decide.